 Q4 2019 Engagement Start

 Q1 2020 Project Notification

 Q4 2020 Section 214 CER Application

-Q2 2021 CER Approval

-Construction start - Deferred until further notice
+Q3 2021 Commence Early Works

+Q2 2022 Construction Start

+Q2 2023 In-service Date

 We are committed to sharing information and seeking public input which results in better plans - for us, stakeholders, rightsholders and communities as a whole.
 We document the entire stakeholder engagement process including the issues raised by stakeholders and rightsholders, along with the ways we address these issues.